Approachable Montessori Homeschooling: How One Family Made the Switch Alongside Full-time Work

 In the fall of 2020, Molly was diagnosed with dyscalculia, a learning difference that affects the way math is processed.
 The diagnosis was the catalyst for Diana to find an authentic Montessori school.
 She wanted Molly back in an environment where individualized learning wouldn't be restricted, and where she’d be given a hands-on approach to math instead of rote memorization.

 There wasn’t a brick-and-mortar Montessori school within their vicinity to switch to, so they began looking at home-based options.
 Molly expressed to her mom that she would prefer learning at home over a classroom if it meant she could direct her own learning.
-Diana had already been eyeing Guidepost Montessori’s at-home programs after hearing about them through word-of-mouth, and decided that Parent-as-Educator aligned with their preferences more than Virtual School.
-While both of these Guidepost programs cultivate Montessori learning spaces in the home, Parent-as-Educator is ideal for families who want to leverage the curriculum within their own family routine.
-Virtual School assigns students directly to a Montessori guide and virtual classroom.
+Diana had already been eyeing Guidepost Montessori’s at-home programs after hearing about them through word-of-mouth, and decided that homeschooling with Guidepost aligned with their preferences.

-As a screen-conscious family, paired with Molly’s desire to have more agency, Parent-as-Educator felt like the right fit.
-Diana pulled Molly out of private school, and within weeks, set-up their new Montessori elementary homeschool with Guidepost.
+As a screen-conscious family, paired with Molly’s desire to have more agency, Diana pulled Molly out of private school, and within weeks, set-up their new Montessori elementary homeschool with Guidepost.

 - A digital curriculum developed by Montessori educators and trainers, known as Guidepost Elementary Album.
 Molly uses this platform––powered by Altitude Learning–– for self-directed learning, and Diana goes in to guide and assess.